XinnyLiuu/StocksWatch/README.md

 	- __Example__: User wants to delete a stock that they are tracking on our presentation layer (React).
 The client will send a `HTTP DELETE request` to an endpoint on our server (`/api/:stock`), where `:stock` is the symbol belonging to the stock the user wants to delete.
 This parameter is hidden from the user.
 The endpoint is mapped to a controller function - `removeStockBySymbol()`, which will query the database with a `DELETE statement` and removes the stock from the `user_stocks` table.

 * Database Layer
 	- Our database layer are code related to the database.
-Classes such as `DB`, `User`, `UserStocks` will be associated to a table in our database.
 The `DB` class will connect to the database and offer methods that peform CRUD actions on a table.
-The `User` class will be an Object representation of user data queried from our database.
-The `User` class will offer getters and setters that can allow our application to maintain the state of the User object.
-Likewise, the `UserStocks` class is an Object representing the list of stocks that the user is tracking.

 	- __Example__: When our user adds a stock that they wish to track, the presentation layer will send a `POST` request to an endpoint exposed by our server.
-The endpoint (`/api/stock/:symbol`) will call the associated controller function that will create a new `UserStocks` class with the stock information and insert the data of that stock into the database using the getters and setters offered by that class.
+The endpoint (`/api/stock/:symbol`) will call the associated controller function insert the data of that stock into the database.

 ## Exception Handling
 Since we are using a client-server architecture with two different technologies - `React` and `Node.js` respectively, exception handling in the client will be different than that of the server.